jacobdensford/jacobdensford.com/fell/running-the-game.md

 For ability dice, they may assign a d4 to one and a d6 to two, or a d4 to two and a d8 to one.

-For ability points, they may start with 5.
+For hit points, they may start with 5.

 For backgrounds, they may choose or create their own, gaining one skill of their choice and purchasing equipment worth 60 coin.